 But getting to know the locals is sometimes easier said than done.
 Because of their quiet and shy demeanour, the people of the Faroe Islands can at times be perceived as cold and standoffish.
 Rest assured that this is far from reality.

-An important characteristic about Faroe Islanders is their openness towards visiting tourists.
-Faroe Islanders are proud of their country and culture, and are eager to show visitors the best of what the Faroe Islands have to offer.
+Faroe Islanders are proud of their country and culture and are eager to show visitors the best of what the Faroe Islands have to offer.
 So don’t hesitate to make contact with Faroe Islanders – you never know, it might end up as the best part of your trip.

-- The population of the Faroe Islands totals at 52,656 people, the highest in history, with nearly half living in the capital, Tórshavn.
+- The population of the Faroe Islands totals 54.557 people, the highest in history, with nearly half living in the capital, Tórshavn.

 View a short documentary about the people of the Faroe Islands below.
 The film is made by Maximilian Specht and Eike Hollermann.